andgc02/SNHU-School-Projects/README.md

 # SNHU-School-Projects
-Projects from SNHU in Java, Python, and C++
+This Repository includes projects from SNHU in Java, Python, and C++.
+It also includes Supplemenetary Web apps.